craftcms/docs/docs/5.x/development/accessibility.md

 ```
 :::

-For this reason, Craft _does not_ fall back to the title in the absence of explicit alternative text.
+For this reason, Craft _does not_ attempt to repair a missing `alt` attribute by falling back to the title in the absence of explicit alternative text.
+Generic or irrelevant alt text is also a barrier for screen reader users, and one that can be difficult to identify without a manual accessibility audit.
+Instead, we leave the `alt` attribute off entirely so the image can be flagged by automated accessibility tests.
 Below, we cover [a few patterns](#alt-text-overrides) that make alternative text easier to maintain.

 #### Rich Text